The 50 Best Post Apocalyptic Movies

 I’ve collated a cross-section of cinema’s biggest, boldest and bleakest looks at the end of the world.

-From huge Hollywood blockbusters to low-budget big-thrills independent films, the 50 post apocalyptic movies covered here offer a thorough grounding in the genre’s finest creations: from the classic zombie apocalypse storyline to nuclear Armageddon, and even a handful of weird and wonderful end of the world scenarios.
+From huge Hollywood blockbusters to low-budget big-thrills independent films, the 50 post apocalyptic movies covered here offer a thorough grounding in the genre’s finest creations.
+From the classic zombie apocalypse story line to nuclear Armageddon, you’ll find every imaginable type of post-apocalyptic fiction ever to grace cinema screens – including a handful of weird and wonderful end of the world scenarios.

 I Am Legend tells the story of Robert Neville: the apparent sole survivor of a disease that has decimated humanity, and left him eking out a meagre and lonely existence in the heart of New York City.
 With the city dominated by terrifying, vampiric creatures, Neville (and eventually, his trusty canine companion) spends his days foraging for supplies, and his nights holed-up in his safehouse – until one day, he lefts his guard down.

 This particular adaptation of Richard Matheson’s classic novel (#13 in our round-up of the 50 best post-apocalyptic books) took a lot of heat for it’s non-canon ending: taking a decidedly ‘Hollywood’ approach to the film’s conclusion, and arguably, changing the entire film’s message.
 If you’re after a more true-to-the-book interpretation, check out 1971’s Omega Man.